varma9803/Walmart-Store-Weather-Impact/README.md

 **Data Preprocessing & Transformation:** Clean, transform, and preprocess weather data, categorizing it into defined impact levels.
 **Training & Testing:** Train a predictive model using current weather data to forecast impact levels and alerts.
 **Future Weather Impact Prediction:** Test future weather data against the trained model to classify impact levels and generate alerts.
-**Visualization:** Plot Walmart locations with impact levels on an interactive map to visualize real-time and forecasted weather effects.
+**Visualization:** Plot Walmart locations with impact levels on an interactive map to visualize current and forecasted weather effects.

 # File Descriptions
 ## Notebooks & Code